Shreyas-Vijayakumar/PCAS/README.md

 PCAS fuses real-time **ADS-B surveillance data**, **surface weather (METAR)**, and **airport geometry** with a domain-adapted **Automatic Speech Recognition (ASR)** model and **Large Language Model (LLM) post-correction** to verify and correct pilot radio callouts before broadcast.

-The system also introduces **ASER (Aviation Semantic Error Rate)**, a new annotation-free, entity-weighted evaluation metric that penalizes safety-critical transcription errors — particularly incorrect runway identification — more heavily than standard Word Error Rate.
+The system also introduces **ASER (Aviation Semantic Error Rate)**, a new annotation-free, entity-weighted evaluation metric that penalizes safety-critical transcription errors more heavily than standard Word Error Rate.

 ---